 A packed bed scrubber emission control system was designed to control ethanol emissions to the atmosphere during the wine fermentation process.
 An active ventilation system, utilizing ducting and blowers, continuously evacuates the air from the fermentation room and two additional storage rooms and routes the airflow to the control system.
 The building design has fast opening and closing doors to ensure that the rooms are maintained at a negative pressure.
 The ethanol emissions from wine fermentation and storage activities are routed to a packed bed scrubber control device.
 Scrubbing liquid, in this case water, is introduced at the top of the scrubber and flows down through the packed bed tower.
 Ethanol is absorbed into the scrubbing liquid due to ethanol's affinity to water.
-Once absorbed in the water, the ethanol completely and rapidly, the liquid is passed through a UV reactor to speed the oxidation process.
+Once absorbed in the water, the ethanol is oxidized to carbon dioxide and water chemically using hydrogen peroxide.
+To oxidize the ethanol completely and rapidly, the liquid is passed through a UV reactor to speed the oxidation process.
 The operating permit for the facility requires the packed bed scrubber emission control system to be operated at all times during wine fermentation activities.